Hidden Triggers That Mimic Alcohol Cravings

-Sometimes they’re something else entirely—masked by your body, misread by your brain.
+Sometimes they’re something else entirely, masked by your body and misread by your brain.

-You might think you're being pulled back into old drinking urges… but what you’re really feeling is a blood sugar drop.
-Or emotional exhaustion.
-Or the side effect of a medication your brain hasn’t adjusted to yet.
+You might think you’re being pulled back into old drinking urges, but what you’re really feeling could be a blood sugar drop, emotional exhaustion, or even the side effect of a medication your brain hasn’t adjusted to yet.

 This doesn’t mean you’re doing anything wrong.

-It means you’re human.
-And your system is still learning how to live without alcohol.
+It means you’re human, and your system’s still learning how to live without alcohol.

 The Mind-Body Confusion